Gordon Reid (tennis): Tennis career

 Reid ended 2010 having beaten three world top ranked players on his way to winning three NEC Tour singles titles during the season, as well as winning four doubles titles during the year.
 He beat Austrian world No 9 Martin Legner to win his last tournament of the season in December, the Prague Cup Czech Indoor.

 In January 2016, Reid won his first ever Grand Slam singles wheelchair title at the Australian Open.
 In July 2016, Reid followed up with his second Grand Slam victory in the inaugural singles wheelchair championships at Wimbledon.
 At the 2016 Summer Paralympics Reid won the gold medal for the men's wheelchair singles tennis, beating fellow Briton Alfie Hewett in straight sets, 6–2, 6–1.
 He ended the year as world number one in singles.

 He competed in wheelchair tennis at the 2020 Summer Paralympics, where he won silver in the doubles with Hewett and bronze in the singles.

 After 2016, Reid's grand slam success continued primarily with his accolades in the doubles alongside Hewett.
 Together, they were the first men's wheelchair tennis pair to win the calendar year grand slam, which they completed in 2021.
 Their title at the Australian Open in 2022 marked their 9th consecutive victory in a slam, overtaking Martina Navratilova and Pam Shriver's record for most consecutive slam titles.

 Reid kicked off 2024 by winning a fifth Australian Open doubles title in a row with Hewett.
 In May 2024 Reid was part of the Great Britain team which won the World Team Cup for a second successive year beating Spain 2–0 in the final of the event held in Turkey.
 It was the team's fourth win in the competition since 2015.
 Reid and Hewett won a fifth straight French Open in June with a 6-1 6–4 victory over second-seeded Japanese duo Takuya Miki and Tokito Oda in the final.
 At the 2024 Wimbledon Championships, Reid and Hewett won the doubles title for a sixth time, defeating Takuya Miki and Tokito Oda in the final, 6–4, 7–6^{(7–2)}.
 Reid gained his second paralympic gold medal at Paris 2024, winning in the doubles with Alfie Hewett.
 This marked his achievement of a career golden slam in the doubles, having won all four majors and the Paralympic gold medal.

 Personal life

 Reid was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to wheelchair tennis.
 After giving him his MBE, Queen Elizabeth II referred to him as a "charming young man".
 Reid was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to tennis.

+Reid enjoys playing wheelchair basketball recreationally.
+He and his doubles partner Alfie Hewett currently play for the Surrey 89ers wheelchair basketball team.